Traditional Orthodontics – Montgomery, MN

 You probably know that there are several orthodontic systems available.
 There’s Invisalign®, which uses clear plastic aligners to move your teeth.
 Then there is a system that looks a lot like traditional metal braces but uses tooth colored brackets and wires.
 But if you really want the most reliable system, then nothing can match traditional orthodontics that specially trained dentists and orthodontists have been using for years.
 These braces are based on years and years of research.
 In fact, there is evidence to show that the ancient Egyptians, Greeks and Romans all tried to straighten teeth in a rather primitive fashion that resembles standard braces of today.
-For traditional orthodontics in Montgomery, residents know to trust Dr. Iverson with their smiles.
+For traditional orthodontics in Montgomery, MN, residents know to trust Dr. Iverson with their smiles.

 Evaluation for Traditional Braces in Montgomery